 Contact me by

 After several successful organ jobs working from home, including one large fair organ, I was ready to go professional.
-My first real workshop (with partner, Judith Howard) was a railway arch in Loughborough Junction, just a mile from central Brixton.
-The arch was big enough to assemble a decent-sized church organ, and could house two full-size 89-key fair organs at the same time.
-Our first employee was Andy Tidman, related to the Tidmans who used to produce fairground rides in the age of steam.
+My first real workshop (in partnership with Judith Howard) was a railway arch at Loughborough Junction in south London, opened in 1983.
+The arch was big enough to assemble a decent-sized church organ, and could house two full-sized 89-key fair organs at the same time.
+Our first employee was Andy Tidman, related to the Tidmans who produced fairground rides in the age of steam.
 We soon grew to a maximum staff level of six, working on fair organs and church organs.

-In late 1989 we were forced to look for alternative premises when British Rail decided to increase our rent by 95%.
-By that time Judith had found herself another workshop in which to work on making and restoring organ pipes - her speciality, and I had a relatively new apprentice, Anna Herbert, fresh from Cape Town, later to become Anna Page.
-We were extremely fortunate to be offered a few days in a guest house in Pembroke Dock, West Wales, and during that time had found the ideal place.
+In late 1989 we were forced to look for alternative premises when British Rail decided to increase our rent by 95% at short notice.
+By that time Judith had found herself another workshop in which to continue making and restoring organ pipes - her speciality, and I had a relatively new apprentice, Anna Herbert, fresh from Cape Town, later to become Anna Page.
+We were extremely fortunate to be offered a few days at a guest house in Pembroke Dock, West Wales, and during that time found the ideal place.
 It was right beside the Cleddau River in a brand-new business park.
 It actually had windows - with a fabulous view of the river, a double bonus.
-We became its first tenants in April 1990, as sole trader, "John Page, Organ-builder" During our time there we employed one other trainee.
+We became the park's first tenants in April 1990, as sole trader, "John Page, Organ-builder".
+During our time there we employed one other trainee craftsman.

 There was not much work for church organs in that area, but most of our new mechanical organs were built in the new two-storey workshop.
 This was short-lived, however, mostly due to a devastating recession.
 The business closed in October 1992.
-Our equipment was then moved to a store house while a new workshop was being found, and six weeks later Anna and I had bought a house in north-west Milton Keynes.
-During that time I worked for my brother in graphic arts in Milton Keynes.
-It wasn't long before a new "garden" workshop was established.
-I am eternally grateful for the friend who provided this new organ-building home.
-I carried out several fair organ restorations there before moving everything into a garden workshop of my own, this time in my own garden.
+Our equipment was then moved into storage while a new workshop was being found, and six weeks later Anna and I had bought a house in north-west Milton Keynes.
+During that time I worked for my brother in graphic arts.
+It wasn't long before a new "garden" workshop was established - I am eternally grateful for the friend who provided this new organ-building home.
+I carried out several fair organ restorations there before moving everything into a new workshop in my own garden.